DevChance/cse15l-lab-reports/Week3Lab2.md

 ## Part 3: What I learned from the Labs

  - In the lab for week 2 I learned alot of new information pertaining to remote servers and how to write the code to create and run a server on ieng6 using java.
 Which I found to be very interesting and useful to learn.
  - In week 3 I learned about JUnit and how to write tests that can be used to check for bugs in your code.
 I really enjoyed learning about JUnit because it seems very applicable when trying to learn how to debug code.
-Learning how to write tests and understand JUnit more indepth is increbly helpful and useful tool for software programmers.
+Learning how to write tests and understand JUnit more indepth is incredibly helpful and useful tool for software programmers.
 I hope to learn more about JUnit and how to implement it when coding.

 ________________________________________________________________________________________________________________________________________________________